tmarshall/soda/readme.md

 ## What is it?

-The idea behind Soda is that the API path should mirror the file path.
+The idea behind Soda is that API paths should mirror their file path.

 An exported `get` method in `/routes/users.js` would become `GET /users/`

 ## Structuring routes

-Let's say you have the following routes directory, and for the same of example, let's say every file exports a `get` handler.
+Let's say you have the following routes directory, and for the sake of example, let's say every file exports a `get` handler.

 ```
 routes